Finding Dory: Production

 To make the light more realistic, RenderMan was completely re-engineered, its biggest change in 25 years.

 Music

-The film's soundtrack was composed by Thomas Newman and released on June 17, 2016.
-Louis Armstrong's version of "What a Wonderful World" is played during the scene in which fish are released into the ocean as the truck Dory and Hank are driving crashes into the water.
-On May 20, 2016, Sia performed a cover of Nat King Cole's "Unforgettable" on The Ellen DeGeneres Show following an announcement that it would be featured in the film.
+The film's soundtrack was composed and conducted by Thomas Newman and released on June 17, 2016.

 Release

 Theatrical

 Finding Dory premiered on June 8, 2016, at the El Capitan Theatre in Los Angeles.
-The film was originally scheduled for general release on November 25, 2015, but it was pushed back to June 17, 2016.
+The film was initially scheduled for release on November 25, 2015, but was later pushed back to June 17, 2016, with The Good Dinosaur taking its slot.
 In theaters, Finding Dory was accompanied by a short film, Piper (2016).
 The film was re-released for Labor Day Weekend on September 2.

 Home media

 Walt Disney Studios Home Entertainment released Finding Dory for digital release on October 25, 2016, and on Blu-ray (2D and 3D) and DVD on November 15.
 Physical copies contain behind-the-scenes featurettes, audio commentary, deleted scenes, and two shorts: Piper and Marine Life Interviews; it featured interviews with the inhabitants of the Marine Life Institute about their encounters with Dory.
 The film made a revenue of $91.5 million from home media sales with 5.5 million units sold, making it the second best-selling title of 2016 behind Star Wars: The Force Awakens.
 Finding Dory was released on 4K Ultra HD Blu-ray on September 10, 2019.